-- RezdiffraTM (resmetirom tablets Madrigal Pharmaceuticals) is(are) considered experimental, investigational or unproven for ANY other use(s) including the following (this list may not be all inclusive; criteria will be updated as new published data are available): - 1.
-Metabolic Dysfunction-Associated Steatotic Liver Disease (MASLD)/Non-Alcoholic Fatty Liver Disease (NAFLD).
-Resmetirom is indicated in patients with non-cirrhotic non-alcoholic steatohepatitis (NASH) with moderate to advanced liver fibrosis.1 MASLD/NAFLD and metabolic dysfunction-associated steatohepatitis (MASH)/NASH include the presence of steatosis; however, MASH/NASH additionally involves inflammation and injury to liver cells.2 - 2.
-Metabolic Dysfunction-Associated Steatohepatitis (MASH)/Non-Alcoholic Steatohepatitis (NASH) with Cirrhosis.
-Resmetirom is indicated in patients with non-cirrhotic NASH with moderate to advanced liver fibrosis.1 The safety and effectiveness of Rezdiffra have not been established in patients with NASH cirrhosis.
-MEASTRO-NASH-OUTCOMES is an ongoing trial to assess the efficacy of Rezdiffra in adults with NASH with well-compensated cirrhosis (Child-Pugh A) [n = 700].8 Results are anticipated in 2025.
+Rezdiffra for any other use is considered not medically necessary , including the following (this list may not be all inclusive; criteria will be updated as new published data are available):

+- 1. Metabolic-Dysfunction Associated Steatotic Liver Disease (MASLD)/Non-Alcoholic Fatty Liver Disease (NAFLD).
+Resmetirom is indicated in patients with non-cirrhotic NASH with moderate to advanced liver fibrosis.
+NAFLD and NASH include the presence of steatosis; however, NASH additionally involves inflammation and injury to liver cells. - 2.
+Metabolic-Dysfunction Associated Steatohepatitis (MASH)/Non-Alcoholic Steatohepatitis (NASH) with Cirrhosis.
+Resmetirom is indicated in patients with non-cirrhotic NASH with moderate to advanced liver fibrosis.
+The safety and effectiveness of Rezdiffra have not been established in patients with NASH cirrhosis.
+MEASTRO-NASH-OUTCOMES is an ongoing trial to assess the efficacy of Rezdiffra in adults with NASH with well-compensated cirrhosis (Child-Pugh A) [n = 700].
+Results are anticipated in 2025.